When you’re born, you become a part of the world.

 They are the result of imagination, power, collaboration, and decision-making over time.

-World building invites us to step outside the systems we exist within and imagine alternatives.
+World building invites us to step outside the current reality we exist within to imagine alternatives.

 Sometimes this happens through stories and art.
 Sometimes through science, strategy, or design.
 Sometimes, through the creation of entirely